This simple

 Configure LLM and MCP Servers settings

-as needed.- The configuration file format
+llm_mcp_config.json5as needed.- The configuration file format

 for MCP servers follows the same structure as

-to follow the snake_case convention commonly used in JSON configuration files. - The file format is
+Claude for Desktop, with one difference: the key name mcpServershas been changed tomcp_serversto follow the snake_case convention commonly used in JSON configuration files. - The file format is

 JSON5, where comments and trailing commas are allowed. - The format is further extended to replace

-notations with the values of corresponding environment variables. - Keep all the credentials and private info in the
+${...}notations with the values of corresponding environment variables. - Keep all the credentials and private info in the

-file and refer to them with${...}
+.envfile and refer to them with${...}notation as needed.

 - The configuration file format